AbiramiMuruganCeg/algoprep_git_demo_saved_by_abimurugan/notes.md

 - 'git add .' :->to send all the files current snap shot to staging area.
 - 'git status' ->difference between staging and working directory.
-- g'commit '->git commit -m "any name"
+- g'commit '->git commit -m "commit message" ->a snap shot of the changes made to the repository.
+Each commit has a unique id and a message describing the changes.
+- 'git log'->list of commits
-- 'git log'->to check the change status
+- 'git checkout' *hashcode*

 * hint
   git add script.js